arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

       .fail(@gui.fetchPhotosFailed)
 ```

 This makes the complete, stand-alone app.
 You'll notice that you do not run this code yet.
-That's because it's advisable to separate initialization of our app from its definition.
+That's because **it's advisable to separate initialization of our app from its definition**.

 Creating such initializer is easy: